 Looking after the mental wellbeing of our doctors

 The nation leans on its mental health doctors, physicians, and specialists.
 However, doctors experience an unsurmountable amount of mental and emotional stress those in other professions do not.
 It is a vocation that comes with a heavy weight of responsibility.
-As a doctor you’ll spend your life helping and healing.
-There’ll be times though when you may need the same support you’ve dedicated your life to giving others.
+As a doctor, you’ll spend your life helping and healing.
+There’ll be times though when you may need the same support.

 Don’t worry.
 If you’re going through one of those times there are places you can turn.
 You’re not alone.

 Where can doctors turn when they’re the ones that need healing?

 At Remedium we’re dedicated to the doctors we find permanent placements for in the UK.
 Not just as professionals, but as people.
 We want their healthcare careers in the UK to be fulfilling both with and without the stethescope.
 A big part of this for us is ensuring all doctors (not just those we place) have access to a network of resources they can turn to in times of need.

 We have collated the following resource library for doctors, physicians, and healthcare professionals.
 It contains links to organisations dedicated to the mental wellbeing of those in the healthcare profession, as well as content we’ve made for our doctors out there on the frontlines.

 If you’re a doctor experiencing a dip in mental wellbeing you are not alone.